Bunuba language: Phonology

+IPA broad transcription is in /slashes/, and orthography spelling in brackets.

 Consonants

 Stops and nasals

 Bunuba, like some of its neighbouring Kimberley languages, has six articulation points that determine the articulatory differences between stops and nasals.
 These are bilabial articulation, velar articulation, dental articulation, palatal articulation, alveolar articulation, and retroflex articulation.
 These are grouped together into more general places of articulation based on tongue placement.
 Bilabial and velar articulations are grouped together as peripherals because their pronunciation requires articulation at the front and back peripheries of the mouth.
 Dental and palatal articulations are groups under laminals as they utilise the larger central body of the tongue during pronunciation.
 Alveolar and retroflex are grouped as apicals because they use the tongue tip.

 Word initial stops are either voiced or non-aspirated and voiceless.
 They are also fully voiced when they occur in any other place in a word.
 In words that are expressively or emotionally emphasised, the stop can become aspirated.
 For example, when a mother firmly addresses her son with 'son' [‘cʰukʰu].